YuanJiangGit/SVulAttack/readme.md

     - For more information on the detection model, refer to [LineVul](https://github.com/awsm-research/LineVul) and [StagedVulBERT](https://github.com/YuanJiangGit/StagedVulBERT).

 3) Prepare DataSet
-    - Run the following commands to download the dataset "data.pkl".
+    - Run the following commands to download the dataset.
       ```bash
       cd resources
       cd Dataset